bogeyman76/googlescripts_exact_oauth/README.md

 If you require assistance in pagination on larger data sets and/or iteration over the returned results please contact me.

-The link below lists the API endpoints: https://start.exactonline.nl/docs/HlpRestAPIResources.aspx?SourceAction=10
+This link lists the API endpoints: https://start.exactonline.nl/docs/HlpRestAPIResources.aspx?SourceAction=10